Need some help?

 Folding Your JackRabbit OG

-JackRabbit OG Air-Sea-Land Travel Bag Guide
+JackRabbit Universal Travel Bag Setup

 Getting Started

 No assembly required!
 JackRabbits come fully assembled and can be set up to ride without any tools!
+Before you ride, you should do the following:

 For JackRabbit OG: watch this Set Up video